Belle Époque: Art and literature

 In 1890, Vincent van Gogh died.
-It was during the 1890s that his paintings achieved the admiration denied them during Van Gogh's life; first among other artists, then gradually among the public.
+It was during the 1890s that his paintings achieved the admiration denied them during his life; first among other artists, then gradually among the public.
 Reactions against the ideals of the Impressionists characterised visual arts in Paris during the Belle Époque.
 Among the post-Impressionist movements in Paris were the Nabis, the Salon de la Rose + Croix, the Symbolist movement (also in poetry, music, and visual art), Fauvism, and early Modernism.
 Between 1900 and 1914, Expressionism took hold of many artists in Paris and Vienna.
 Early works of Cubism and Abstraction were exhibited.
 Foreign influences were being strongly felt in Paris as well.
 The official art school in Paris, the École des Beaux-Arts, held an exhibition of Japanese printmaking that changed approaches to graphic design, particular posters and book illustration (Aubrey Beardsley was influenced by a similar exhibit when he visited Paris during the 1890s).
 Exhibits of African tribal art also captured the imagination of Parisian artists at the turn of the 20th century.

 Art Nouveau is the most popularly recognised art movement to emerge from the period.
 This largely decorative style (Jugendstil in central Europe), characterised by its curvilinear forms, and nature-inspired motifs became prominent from the mid-1890s and dominated progressive design throughout much of Europe.
 Its use in public art in Paris, such as Hector Guimard's Paris Métro stations, has made it synonymous with the city.

 Prominent artists in Paris during the Belle Époque included post-Impressionists such as Odilon Redon, Gustave Moreau, Maurice Denis, Pierre Bonnard, Édouard Vuillard, Paul Gauguin, Henri Matisse, Émile Bernard, Henri Rousseau, Henri de Toulouse-Lautrec (whose reputation improved substantially after his death), Giuseppe Amisani, and a young Pablo Picasso.
 More modern forms in sculpture also began to dominate as in the works of Paris-native Auguste Rodin.

 Although Impressionism in painting began well before the Belle Époque, it had initially been met with scepticism if not outright scorn by a public accustomed to the realist and representational art approved by the Academy.
 In 1890, Monet started his series Haystacks.
 Impressionism, which had been considered the artistic avant-garde in the 1860s, did not gain widespread acceptance until after World War I. The academic painting style, associated with the Academy of Art in Paris, remained the most respected style among the public in Paris.
 Artists who appealed to the Belle Époque public include William-Adolphe Bouguereau, the English Pre-Raphaelite's John William Waterhouse, and Lord Leighton and his depictions of idyllic Roman scenes.
 More progressive tastes patronised the Barbizon school plein-air painters.
 These painters were associates of the Pre-Raphaelites, who inspired a generation of aesthetic-minded "Souls".